spicywebau/craft-neo/README.md

 ## Release

-During the release of `0.x` versions, breaking changes are to be expected with without migration options.
+During the release of `0.x` versions, breaking changes are to be expected without migration.
 Do not use in production until version `1.0` is released.

 ### Feature checklist